 - Meet with the instructor’s department chairperson if resolution is not reached between the student and instructor.
 Meet with the Dean of the College, only in the event that the student feels procedures were not followed.

 - The Provost is the final decision-making authority.

-If the student wishes he/she may either initially or further pursue the matter with the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of The Academy of Nutrition and Dietetics.
-For ACEND contact information, refer to the ACEND Grievance/Complaint Procedure in the Students Handbook.
+After all other options with the Nutrition Science Program and The Sage Colleges have been exhausted, if the student wishes he/she may further pursue the matter with the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of The Academy of Nutrition and Dietetics.
+For ACEND contact information, refer to the ACEND Grievance/Complaint Procedure in the Students' Handbook.

 Please be on time as not to miss vital information and count on staying close to two hours.
 For information please contact:

 All prospective interns are strongly encouraged to either attend an Information Session or arrange a telephone Information Session prior to completing the Dietetic Internship Application packet, which is due Feb.
 15, 2014 for the Fall 2014 class.